1. What is the NCA?

 19. How do I apply for assessment?

 Complete the online assessment application form.
-Please note the form will not be processed until payment is received (currently $410 CDN, plus applicable taxes.
-Please note: Effective July 1, the NCA assessment fee will be $450 CDN plus applicable taxes).
+Please note the form will not be processed until payment is received (currently $350 CDN, plus applicable taxes).
 There is a payment module included with the online form.
 You must pay by credit card; personal cheques are not accepted.

-You must also arrange with your law school or other educational institutions where you obtained your legal education to forward all official and final transcripts to the NCA.
+You must also arrange with your law school or other educational institutions where you obtained your legal education to mail (by regular post or courier) all official and final transcripts to the NCA.
 If you have been called to the Bar in another jurisdiction please arrange for the issuing institution to mail a letter or certificate to the NCA confirming the date of your Call to the Bar, confirming that your membership is in good standing.
 Any transcripts for Bar examinations or courses must also be sent to the NCA directly from the issuing institution.

 20. When can I apply for assessment?

 You may apply for an NCA assessment at any time.
 There are no assessment deadlines.
-However, your assessment will not be processed until we have received your completed application form, fee payment and all official documents from your law school and, if applicable, from your licensing body.
+However, your assessment will not be processed until you have completed the online application form and we have received fee payment and all official documents from your law school and, if applicable, from your licensing body.
 You may apply before you graduate from law school, but your application will be held until your final official transcripts are received from your law school.

 21. I have arranged for official transcripts.
 Can I submit my application before I have received confirmation from the NCA that my official documents have been received?